 How does safer sex help protect me from STDs?

 STDs are infections that are passed from one person to another during sexual activity.
-Anybody who has oral, anal, or vaginal sex, or genital skin-to-skin contact, or who shares sexual fluids with another person can get STDs.
+Anybody who has oral sex, anal sex, vaginal sex, genital skin-to-skin contact, or who shares sexual fluids with another person can get STDs.
 Safer sex (often called “safe sex”) means taking steps to protect yourself and your partner from STDs when you have sex.

 There are lots of ways you can make sex safer.
-One of the best ways is by using a barrier — like condoms, internal condoms, and/or dental dams — every single time you have oral, anal, or vaginal sex, or do anything that can pass sexual fluids (like sharing sex toys).
-Barriers protect you and your partner from body fluids and some skin-to-skin contact, which can both spread STDs.
+One of the best ways is by using a barrier — like condoms, internal condoms, dental dams, and/or latex or nitrile gloves — every single time you have oral, anal, or vaginal sex, or do anything that can pass sexual fluids (like sharing sex toys).
+Barriers protect you and your partner from sexual fluids and some skin-to-skin contact, which can both spread STDs.

 Getting tested for STDs regularly is also part of safer sex, even if you always use barriers like condoms and feel totally fine.
 Most people with STDs don’t have symptoms or know they’re infected, and they can easily pass the infection to their partners.
 So testing is the only way to know for sure whether or not someone has an STD.